GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Results

-\paragraph{Evaluation of the results} For all of the considered tasks, we firstly computed the embedded graphs using graph libraries and then the resulting embeddings have been used to train machine learning methods for an edge prediction problem.
-To evaluate the ML models we adopted a connected Monte Carlo (Supplementary Informations S9.2) repeated ten times, with a train:test ratio equal to \(80\%:20\%\) of the data.
-As evaluation metrics we applied precision, recall, accuracy, balanced accuracy, F1, AUROC, and AUPRC.
-In the experimental set-up we imposed the following memory and time constraints, using a Google Cloud VM with 64 cores\footnote{N1 Cpus with Intel Haswell micro-architecture}: \begin{itemize} \item A maximum time of 48 hours for each holdout to produce the embedding; \item The maximum memory usage allowed during the embedding phase is 64GB. \item The maximum memory usage allowed during the prediction phase is 256GB. \end{itemize}
+The embeddings computed by each of the tested models were used to train a Decision tree available from the {\it Embiggen}~module of \gra~ for edge prediction.
+To perform an unbiased evaluation, training and tests were performed by $10$ connected Monte Carlo holdouts (with a $80:20$ train:test ratio - Supplementary Information Section 10.2) and performances were evaluated by precision, recall, accuracy, balanced accuracy, F1, AUROC, and AUPRC.
+In the experimental set-up we imposed the following memory and time constraints, using a Google Cloud VM with 64 cores and N1 Cpus with Intel Haswell micro-architecture: \begin{itemize} \item A maximum time of 48 hours for each holdout to produce the embedding; \item A 64GB maximum memory usage allowed during the embedding. \item A 256GB maximum memory usage allowed during the prediction phase. \end{itemize}